 Navigational searches are surprisingly common.
 This is what happens when users want to navigate to a particular website from a search engine, but don’t know the website URL.
 These people will search for the keyword “CNN” in Google to find CNN.com instead of visiting the URL directly.

 Online reviews affect 93% of customers’ purchasing decisions.
-It’s no surprise that most customers conduct commercial investigation queries before they buy something.
+It’s no surprise that most customers conduct commercial queries before they buy something.
 Commercial investigation happens when customers are ready to make a purchase, but need to choose the best option.
 They’re researching the best appliances and reviews on their soon-to-be new car before taking the plunge.
-You’ll see keywords like “Chuck’s Pizza vs Domino’s Pizza” and “Bic ballpoint pen reviews” from these users.
+You’ll see keywords like “Jet’s Pizza vs Domino’s Pizza” and “Bic ballpoint pen reviews” from these users.

 The fourth type of search intent is the holy grail for businesses: transactional.
-Transactional intent is when someone is in the middle of buying something.
+Transactional user search intent is when someone is in the middle of buying something.
 By this point, they’ve done their research and know the specific item they want to buy.
 You’ll see keywords like “buy Apple iPad online” for transactional users.

 Why Does Search Intent Matter?